Free NAADAC Webinar

 Education is FREE to all professionals

-All applicants for CE credit are required to complete and pass this online CE Quiz after viewing the webinar.
-Members of NAADAC or AccuCare Subscribers receive a Certificate of Completion for 2 CE credits for free.
-Non-members of NAADAC or Non-subscribers of AccuCare receive 2 CE credits for $25 (make payment here).
+If you have watched the webinar (either live or on-demand), you are eligible to receive a Certificate of Completion to verify the continuing education hours you spent learning.
+To apply (only after watching the webinar), complete and pass the online CE Quiz at the top of this page.
+Members of NAADAC or AccuCare subscribers receive a Certificate of Completion for 2 CEs credit for free.
+Non-members of NAADAC or non-subscribers of AccuCare receive 2 CEs for $25 (make payment here).
 A CE certificate will be emailed to you within 21 days of submission and receiving payment, if applicable.
-Click here for a complete list of who accepts NAADAC Continuing Education Credit.
+Click here for a complete list of who accepts NAADAC continuing education hours.

 Cynthia Moreno Tuohy, NCAC II, CCDC II, SAP, is the Executive Director of NAADAC, the Association of Addiction Professionals.
 She previously served as the Executive Director of Danya Institute and the Central East Addiction Technology Transfer Center.
 Prior to this she was the Program Director for Volunteers of America Western Washington, serving homeless populations and dealing with the co-occurrence of poverty and substance abuse issues.
 In addition, she has been the administrator of multi-county, publicly funded alcohol/drug prevention/ intervention/ treatment centers with services ranging from prenatal care to the serving the elderly for over 20 years.
 Moreno Tuohy has been a trainer in Domestic Violence/Anger Management and Conflict Resolution for over 19 years as well as an International, National and State trainer in a variety of topics.
 She has served as President of NAADAC, Certification Board Commissioner, International Chair, Treasurer and Legislative Chair for NAADAC.
 Moreno Tuohy has also written training components and manuals regarding: Working with adolescents, adults, seniors, school intervention, involuntary commitment, community mobilization, intensive outpatient and continuing care, impaired driver programs, EAP and gang intervention/treatment.